irfu/irfu-matlab/.github/ISSUE_TEMPLATE/bug-report.md

   ```
     // TODO (you): insert code here to reproduce the problem.
-    // (Or if you prefer: you can descbibe it in the "Steps to reproduce" section above).
+    // (Or if you prefer: you can describe it in the "Steps to reproduce" section above).
   ```